AlexanderZhyrkov/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

     Tracing.UseConfigurationManager = false;
     Tracing.Initialize(3);
     ```
-4. To use a self-signed SSL certificate for development, add the following methiod and call it in the static constructor.
+4. To use a self-signed SSL certificate for development, add the following method and call it in the static constructor.
     ```csharp
     using DevExpress.Xpo.DB;
     using System;
     using DevExpress.Xpo.DB.Helpers;
     using System.Net.Http;
     // ...
+    static XpoHelper() {
+        //..
     #if DEBUG
         ConfigureXpoForDevEnvironment();
     #endif
+        //..
+    }
     // ...
     static void ConfigureXpoForDevEnvironment() {
         XpoDefault.RegisterBonusProviders();